TheJacksonLaboratory/FunDataR/2_uni_bivariate/1_errors.md

 ### Populations and samples

-There are two types of means that must be distinguished during statistical inference about means: the first is the **population mean** and the second is the **sample mean**.
+There are two types of means that must be distinguished during statistical inference about means: the first is the **population mean**, and the second is the **sample mean**.
 In this context, 'population' refers to the population you are interested in understanding.
-If you wanted to know the mean height of everyone in the US, the US population would be the population you are studying.
+If you wanted to know the mean height of everyone in the US, the US population is the population you are studying.
 The most direct way to get the mean height for the US population would be to measure the height of everyone in the US and average the measurements.
-Then the mean would be known exactly.
 However, in many cases, it is not practical to measure every member of a population, so instead we work with more tractably sized sub-samples from the population.
-  A similar issue arises if we wish to understand a recurring event (something that's happened before and is expected to continue to happen in the future).
+  A similar issue arises if we wish to understand a recurring event (something that has happened before and is expected to continue to happen in the future).
-  In this case, the population might be the entire series of events, including future events (if we are interested in prediction).
+  In this case, the population might be the entire series of events, including future events (if we are interested in predictions).
 However, future events are not currently available for measurement.
 So instead we work with samples from the past in order to make our estimates (predictions) of what will happen in the future.

 The **most important** thing about using samples to make estimates about populations is that the **samples be randomly drawn from the population of interest**.
-  Your study would be flawed (even if it happened to yield the correct answer) if you tried to estimate the US mean height by only sampling women or only sampling in the city of Baltimore.
-The issues with non-random sampling are well recognized in the field of medical predictive models: these models tend to predict outcomes better in males of European descent better than other members of the US or world populations.
+  Your study would be flawed (even if it happened to yield the correct result) if you tried to estimate the US mean height by only sampling women or only sampling the city of Baltimore.
+The issues with non-random sampling are well recognized in the field of medical predictive models: these models tend to predict outcomes better in males of European descent better than other members of the US or world population.
 This is because 'in the old days' many medical studies conducted in the US and Europe used exclusively white male subjects.
-When predicting future events, we cannot really randomly sample the entire population (since some events in the population haven't happened yet), so we rely on a usually implicit assumption that the processes and trends of the past will continue in the future without change.
+When predicting future events, we cannot randomly sample the entire population (since some events in the population haven't happened yet), so we rely on a usually implicit assumption that the processes and trends of the past will continue in the future without change.
 In many fields (such as economics and